Olanetsoft/midnight-mcp/README.md

 }
 ```

-Restart Claude Desktop. **That's it!** All features work out of the box—no API keys or setup required.
+Restart Claude Desktop.
+All features work out of the box—no API keys or setup required.

 ---

 ## How It Works

-By default, the MCP uses a **hosted API** for semantic search.
-This means:
+By default, the MCP uses a **hosted API** for semantic search:

 - ✅ **Zero configuration** — just install and use
 - ✅ **Semantic search** works immediately
-- ✅ **No API keys** needed from you
+- ✅ **No API keys** needed
-- ✅ **Always up-to-date** index

-### Optional: Local Mode
+### Local Mode (Optional)

-For privacy or offline use, you can run everything locally:
+Run everything locally for privacy or offline use:

 ```json
 {